UNC Faculty Member to Compete in 19th Winter Deaflympics in Italy

 The chess games are held in individual and team categories.
 The individual category allows three men and three women maximum to participate per country.
 The team competitions consist of six players (four players and two reserves) who participate on one team per country.
 Dr. Bridges will be participating in the team competitions.

-Bridges, who practices chess daily, said he is trying to train as hard as he can leading up to the games.
+Bridges, who practices chess daily, responded that he is trying to train as hard as he can leading up to the games.

 The International Committee of Sports for the Deaf (ICCD) is the main governing body that organizes the Deaflympics.
 The chess game categories were discussed by Ivan Kulakov, the secretary general of ICCD, in a video recorded in sign language.